 Jasmin Staiblin was appointed a non-executive director of our board of directors in June 2019.
 She served between 2013 and 2018 as chief executive officer of Alpiq, a leading Swiss energy services provider and power producer in Europe.

 She successfully led the company through a major transformation in a fundamentally changing energy market.
 She began her career in 1997 at the ABB Group, the Swedish-Swiss global technology company, starting in ABB’s group research center.
 From 1999 to 2005 she served in various global functions and as a member of the management team for ABB’s power technologies division.
 She held the position of chief executive officer of ABB Switzerland from 2006 to 2012.
 Ms. Staiblin is a board member of Georg Fischer AG, Schaffhausen and Zurich Insurance Group Ltd and chair of the supervisory board of Rolls-Royce Power Systems AG and MTU Friedrichshafen GmbH.
 She formerly served on the board of Rolls-Royce plc.
 Ms. Staiblin studied Physics and Electrical Engineering at the Karlsruhe Institute of Technology, Germany and the Royal Institute of Technology in Stockholm, Sweden.
 She completed her studies with a Degree in Physics and has a Master of Science in electrical engineering.

 Gregory L. Summe

-Mr. Summe has been appointed as a non-executive director of NXP effective December 7, 2015.
-Mr. Summe is Co-Chairman of NexGen Acquisition Corp II and the Managing Partner of Glen Capital Partners, an investment fund.
+Gregory L. Summe was appointed a non-executive director of our board of directors in December 2015.
+Mr. Summe is the managing partner of Glen Capital Partners, an investment fund.